Arizona fires sweep land rich with ancient sites, artifacts

 And, fire is not new to them.

-“They have been burned many, many times, and that’s healthy,” said Nez, a Navajo archaeologist and firefighter.
+“They have been burned many, many times, and that’s healthy,” Nez said, a Navajo archaeologist and firefighter.
 “A lot of our cultural resources we see as living, and living things are resilient.”

 As a pair of wildfires skirt this mountainous northern Arizona city, the flames are crossing land dense with reminders of human existence through centuries — multilevel stone homes, rock carvings and pieces of clay and ceramic pots that have been well-preserved in the arid climate since long before fire suppression became a tactic.